doedje/jquery.soap/README.md

 													// 1) will be appended to url if appendMethodToURL=true
 													// 2) will be used for request element name when building xml from JSON 'params' (unless 'elementName' is provided)
 	appendMethodToURL: true,						// method name will be appended to URL defaults to true
+	SOAPAction: 'action',						// manually set the Request Header 'SOAPAction', defaults to the method specified above
 	soap12: false,									// use SOAP 1.2 namespace and HTTP headers - default to false

 	//params can be XML DOM, XML String, or JSON